tychonievich/graphics/md/text/nanite.md

 and (b) fully within screen bounds, then it is rendered by software; otherwise it is sent through the usual hardware rasterizer.
 The software rasterizer uses a lightweight algorithm somewhere between linear DDA and loping over all pixels in the bounding box and checking if each is inside the triangle.

-To have software and hardware work together, neither uses the hardware-only z buffer or frame buffer.
+To have software and hardware work together, uses neither the hardware-only z buffer nor the frame buffer.
 Instead, both the software inner loop and the hardware fragment shader use a 64-bit atomic[^atomics] to store a bit-encoded (depth, instance ID, triangle ID) tuple in a frame-sized buffer if and only if the encode tuple has a smaller value (using unsigned integer comparisons) than whatever was in that buffer before.

 [^atomics]:
     Atomic operations are an important and ongoing development in computer hardware design, but not covered in any of this course's prerequisites.
-    In essence they define a tiny program that acts as if it runs in an instant with no other threads or processes able to see an intermediate state.
+    In essence, they define a tiny program that acts as if it runs in an instant with no other threads or processes able to see an intermediate state.
-    Typically these operations are so small you can write them in just a few characters of most programming languages, such as `x += y`{.js} or `if (x==y) x = z`{.js}.
+    Typically, these operations are so small you can write them in just a few characters of most programming languages, such as `x += y`{.js} or `if (x==y) x = z`{.js}.

     Atomic operations are often identified by their bit width: